(717) 336-5030

 Understanding Fluidized Bed Powder Coating and Its Benefits For Your Product

 Whether you’re a product designer, engineer, or original equipment manufacturer (OEM), creating a product out of metal has many benefits.
-But one of its downfalls is that it’s prone to corrosion, wear from oils in the human skin and diverse types of weather, and can be uncomfortable to hold.
-That’s why many industries turn to fluidized bed powder coating to provide a thick, substantial layer that offers excellent durability, resistance to wear and rust, and a more comfortable grip.
+However, it has several downfalls.
+Most metals are prone to corrosion, wear from oils in the human skin, damage from diverse types of weather, and poorly maintained grip.
+That’s why many workers across dozens of industries turn to fluidized bed powder coating to provide a thick, substantial layer that offers excellent durability, resistance to wear and rust, and a more comfortable grip.

 But how does fluid bed powder coating work, and will it provide the right coating you need for your item?
 When you work with experts in the powder coating field, like Precision Coating Technology & Manufacturing (PCTM), we’ll ensure that you understand the process and benefits of this type of powder coating and get the best fluidized bed coating for your product.